 Mpox

 Mpox (monkeypox) is a virus that can be spread from animal to human, but also between humans.
-In recent months, an unusually large number of cases have been confirmed in many countries.
-Transmission seems to have happened mainly through sex between men who have sex with men, but all channels of transmission are not yet understood.
+In the summer and fall of 2022, an unusually large number of cases were confirmed in many countries.
+No new cases have been confirmed in Sweden since the end of January this year.
+On May 11, WHO announced that mpox was no longer considered a public health emergency of international concern (PHEIC).
 RFSL has compiled a list with answers to common questions about mpox.

 What is mpox and how does it spread?